The 2025 CWAS "David Malin Awards"

 "David Malin Awards"

-Proudly supported by CSIRO's Space & Astronomy, the Museum of Applied Arts and Sciences,
+Proudly supported by CSIRO's Space & Astronomy, and the Powerhouse Museum.

 Click here to Submit Entries

-The competition will continue with the new judging structure, introduced last year.
 In order to build on the experience of previous years, and to continue as the premier competition of its kind in Australia, a panel of distinguished Australian astrophotographers will judge the category entries.
-Dr David Malin will judge the Overall Winner from the list of these winners.
-We are honoured that the judging panel will include Phil Hart, Alex Cherney, and Peter Ward, previous winners of the "David Malin Awards" and numerous other national and international astrophotography competitions.
+We are honoured that the judging panel will include Selena Simpson, Alex Cherney, and Peter Ward.

-There are three sections of entry - General Section, Open Themed Section, and a Junior Section (18 or younger).
-The general section is divided into six categories; Wide-field (camera shots), Deep Sky (telescope shots), Solar System, Nightscapes, Animated Sequencences, and Smartphone Astrophotography.
-The Junior Section will have one open category and entries can be of any astronomical subject, and can be an animated sequence.
+We are excited to announce that there is a new International Section open to all astrophotographers - both Australian and overseas residents.
+The three sections of entry include - General Section, the new International Section, and a Junior Section (18 or younger).
+The General Section is divided into four categories; Wide-field (camera shots), Deep Sky (telescope shots), Solar System, and the Theme.
+The Junior Section will have one open category and entries can be of any astronomical subject.
+The new International Section has one Nightscapes category.

 Click here to see the Conditions of Entry.